Shatila Camp, Lebanon

 Historic Speech of President Ahmedinejad despite Israeli choppers hovering in Bint Jbeil 2010

-Posted by Veterans Today on October 21, 2010, With 0 Reads, Filed under Iran, Israel, Palestine, World.
+Posted by GPD on October 21, 2010, With 115 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.